richardschneider/money-works/README.md

 ## Getting started

 **money-works** is available for [Node.js](https://nodejs.org) and most modern browsers.
-If you want to know if your currrent browser is compatible, run the [online test suite](https://richardschneider.github.io/money-works/test.html).
+If you want to know if your currrent browser is compatible, run the [online test suite](https://richardschneider.github.io/money-works/test.html) or the [online demonstration](https://richardschneider.github.io/money-works/index.html).

 Install with [npm](http://blog.npmjs.org/post/85484771375/how-to-install-npm)